Jumperkables/EEG/nouras_quote/README.md

 I have permission from Toby to play around with the headset as soon as the dept's sign in/out systems are up and running.

 ### Durhams EEG Lab
-<div style="text-align: right">Sarah is sending me a link to where we can sign up to use the Uni's EEG headsets.
+Sarah is sending me a link to where we can sign up to use the Uni's EEG headsets.
 Psychology currently use [Emotiv headsets](https://www.emotiv.com/) (Sarah can't remember the specific make).
 They use eye tracking alongside built into the headset, and apart from the cost, Sarah says those are good headsets.
-We should try these out first to see if you like them, and try the one in the department to compare.</div>
+We should try these out first to see if you like them, and try the one in the department to compare.

 ## General Points
 - You've mentioned that having a headset that CAN be used with gel is a priority for better signal coherence